Sebastian-Lindfors/Hangman/README.txt

-Hangman game with incorporated testing using Nunit.
+Hangman game.
+Made with the purpose of testing NUnit.